MongoDB $elemMatch Query Operator

 Conclusion

 The $elemMatch operator is used when there is a need to filter multiple documents where at least one array element satisfies all specified queries.
-As per its behavior, it is mostly used for finding documents where a single array element meets multiple criteria.
+It is mostly used for finding documents where a single array element meets multiple criteria and we demonstrated examples of that as well.
+This operator is very useful but difficult to understand for beginners.
+So if you want an alternative, you can read our article on the $in operator.

 Reference